 So, how does this work.
 Once you install the add-on, it is available on the toolbar as an icon, and as a context menu item.
 Mouse ever a file that you want to download, right-click on it, and select “Save link with Down Right Now”.
 This sends the download to DownZemAll which immediately starts the download process.
 I did have an issue with Down Right Now, and that’s because it didn’t recognize the portable version of the desktop client.
 So I ran the Install.bat in the portable folder, and it created the relevant registry entries.
 And bingo!, the add-on recognized it as an installed program.

 There’s one additional function that the extension is capable of.
 Click on the Down Right Now toolbar icon and it should display all links on the web page you’re currently on, and you can choose which ones of those you want to save.
 This does remind me of DownThemAll.

 Portable versions of DownZemAll are available for 32-bit and 64-bit computers.
 The application is based on QT5 and written in C/C++.
 There are 2 different portable builds available, MSVC is the Microsoft Visual C++ version which uses Chromium’s engine and Google Gumbo.
 The MinGW GCC Compiler version does not use Chromium.

 Note: It appears a newer version of the program has been released.
 This review is based on version 1.7.3.
 The application is also available for Linux and macOS, but I was unable to test those.

 Though DownZemAll doesn’t have automatic browser monitoring, the extension bridges the gap pretty well.
 I didn’t find anything to complain about regarding the download speeds and the overall performance of the program.
 It is in my opinion, a good alternative to XDM and HTTP Downloader (which I have been using for the past few months).

 Thank you for being a Ghacks reader.
-The post AgaueEye is a free hardware monitoring tool that displays an overlay when gaming appeared first on gHacks Technology News.
+The post DownZemAll is an open source download manager for Windows, Linux and macOS appeared first on gHacks Technology News.